MoleMan1024/audiowagon/docs/index.markdown

 - **equalizer** with multiple presets
 - partial support for **voice input**

+## Release notes

+Please see Github for a [list of changes for each version of the app](https://github.com/MoleMan1024/audiowagon/blob/master/CHANGELOG.md)

 ## Limitations

 - You can only put up to 128 *files* into any directory.
 You can use as many *directories* as you want though.
 I advise a